Dakostu/Straftguessr/README.md

 ```

 - `correct` is an array of correct answers for this screenshot, meaning that a screenshot allows for multiple correct answers.
-- `desc` should be a helpful descrption of the scene depicted in the screenshot.
+- `desc` should be a helpful description of the scene depicted in the screenshot.

 ## Back-end